amflorio/dvrp-stochastic-requests/reqs/README.md

 ## Request Files

-This folder contains the request trajectories as used in the computational experiments.
+This folder contains the request trajectories used in the computational experiments.

 The format of each file is `V-<Lambda>-<dist>.<n>.req`, where: